In the guide

-Those points marked with * above are not required for retail sale to public of loose (non-prepacked) beef or veal products.]
+Those points marked with * above are not required for retail sale to the public of loose (non-prepacked) beef or veal products.

 Where compulsory information is not available for meat imported from a non-EU country, the labelling must show at least the words 'Origin: non-EU and slaughtered in [name of non-EU country]'.
 You should also show a traceable reference number or code if the meat is cut or repackaged after import.

 Prepacked cut beef and veal

 Prepacked cut beef and veal can be sold with meat from a maximum of three slaughterhouses or cutting plants in the same package.
 The labelling on these packages must show:

 - slaughterhouse approval number and country of slaughter for each of the relevant countries origin.
 Shown as: 'Animals in the group slaughtered in [name of Member State or non-EU country of slaughter]'

 - country of cutting and cutting plant approval number for each appropriate country of cutting.
 Shown as: 'Cutting of meat in batch in [country of cutting]'